How to Export ADM Files with Sound Particles 3

 What is ADM?

 ADM stands for Audio Definition Model.
-It's an open standard designed to describe object-based audio scenes.
+It's an open standard designed for 3D sound, which supports multiple approaches, including objects.

-Instead of just storing audio channels, ADM files contain both audio and all the metadata needed to describe an immersive mix, including:
+Instead of just storing audio channels, ADM files can contain both audio and all the metadata needed to describe an immersive mix, including the 3D positions and movements of each sound.

 This makes ADM the foundation for delivering audio in formats like Dolby Atmos.